The Promise application for Fall 2014 and Spring 2015 is NOW CLOSED.

 All students will be notified of their VC Promise status via the @my.vcccd.edu email address.

-The online Application is available via the student's online portal.
+The online Application will be available via the student's online portal.

 The Ventura College Promise is a program sponsored by the Ventura College Foundation that is designed: